-Finally, another top priority should be ensuring that the quality and output of future breeding programs will continue to ensure Canada’s position as a top supplier of high-quality barley to the world and a key contributor to the Canadian economy.
+Finally, another top priority should be ensuring that the quality and output of future breeding programs continues to ensure Canada’s position as a top supplier of high-quality barley to the world and a key contributor to the Canadian economy.

-- More consultations are needed before AAFC can proceed with proposed model.
+- More consultations are needed before AAFC can proceed with proposed models.

 We strongly believe there has not been sufficient analysis or consultation from the government on the current proposed models for producers to make a decision surrounding this fundamental change.

 Generally speaking, many Saskatchewan barley farmers remain unaware and/or not fully briefed on the proposed changes to the value creation models, despite the fact that they will be most directly impacted by them.
 We have strongly urged the AAFC to extend its reach of communications around the topic as well as the consultation efforts to ensure it is engaging with a representative sample of farmers on the topic before reaching a final decision.